Ebenator Ozulogu

 Ebenator (popularly known as Ebenator Ozulogu) is a town in Nnewi South Local Government Area of Anambra State, south-eastern Nigeria, predominantly occupied by Igbo speaking people.
-Ebenator is blessed with good weather and fertile lands, as it is surrounded by natural water.
-Ebenator people are hardworking, and can be found in different parts of the country and overseas where they seek their fortunes.
+Ebenator has good weather and fertile lands, as it is surrounded by natural water.
 The Igbo people living around there live in families close to each other and are predominantly Christians.

 Name

 The town is called 'Ebenator Ozulogu' because of her great deeds in the past.
 According to oral history, the town, not withstanding her smallness, was very mighty, and fought with virtually all her neighbouring communities who attempted to annex, plunder, raid, incur, pillage or even annihilate her because of her smallness in those olden days.
 The town was indomitable and able to wage war with all those neighbouring communities, and emerge victorious because of the powerful god —Akwai, and goddess — Ofala which the people worshipped then.

 Villages

-Ebenator is made up of three villages, namely: Umunnama, Umuonyeukpa and Ubaha.
+Ebenator is made up of three villages, Umunnama, Umuonyeukpa and Ubaha.